- Bats Right, Throws Right

 - Died May 17, 2002 in Scottsdale, AZ USA

-Joe Black broke in to the majors with a bang as a 28-year-old rookie in 1952, winning 15 and losing only 4.
+Joe Black broke in to the National League with a bang as a 28-year-old rookie for the Brooklyn Dodgers in 1952, winning 15 games while losing only 4.
+He was already a veteran of many seasons in the Negro Leagues at that point.
 He grew up "on the wrong side of the tracks", as he told journalist Roger Kahn, in the working-class town of Plainfield, NJ.
-His family was very poor, but he was a good student and a gifted athlete, which earned him a scholarship to Morgan State University, a black liberal arts college in Baltimore, MD.
-He obtained a degree, then was drafted into the Army.
+His family was very poor, but he was a good student and a gifted athlete, which earned him a scholarship to Morgan State University, a black liberal arts college in Baltimore.
+He obtained his degree, then was drafted into the Army.

 1943-45: Military service and early pro career

 While he was in the service from the summer of 1943, all of 1944 and some of 1945, his military duties were such that he was able to continue his baseball career.
 He debuted with the 1943 Baltimore Elite Giants and went 0-1.
-Black was 3-3 for Baltimore in 1944 and only made one start in 1945, going 0-1.
+Black was 3-3 for Baltimore in 1944 and only made one start in 1945, going 0-1, as he was mainly able to pitch while on week-end furloughs.

 1946-1950: Development in the Negro Leagues